 Is it considered bad form to bail on a signed term sheet?
 Yes.
 For both sides.
 No doubt.

-But you know, I’d like to think reputations get damaged over these things.
+I’d like to think reputations get damaged over these things.
 But they don’t.
 All of the bad VC behavior I know of, 95% of other founders don’t care down the road, or at least, don’t bother to do due diligence.
 So few founders really do due diligence on VC firms.
+And most VCs are fine stealing a hot deal from another VC fund.
+They try to do it all the time, in fact.

-And they went ballistic, this multibillion-dollar fund.
+And they went ballistic, this multibillion-dollar fund with the unsigned term sheet.
 They threatened me.
 They shouted.
 They summoned me to their Sand Hill offices.
 Over an unsigned term sheet, for Yet Another Start-Up (aren’t there 1,000s?), where they changed the terms.

 You know what?
 When we raised again, I told the next round investor exactly what had happened.
 I told them if they called this VC firm, they might hear bad things, and why.
 And the new investor got it, and didn’t care.